britzl/defold-orthographic/README.md

 			self.view = message.view
 			self.projection = message.projection
 		end

-And in your update() function:

-	function update(self)
-		render.set_view(self.view)
-		render.set_projection(self.projection)
-		-- draw using the view and projection
+	end

-An alternative approach is to ignore the set_view_projection message and directly read the view and projection from the camera in the render script:
+An alternative approach is to ignore the ```set_view_projection``` message and directly read the view and projection from the camera in the render script:

 	local camera = require "orthographic.camera"

 	function update(self)
+		...
 		local camera_id = id of your camera render.set_view(camera.get_view(camera_id))
 		render.set_projection(camera.get_projection(camera_id))
 		-- draw using the view and projection
+		...
+	end

 ## The Orthographic Camera API
-The camera API can be used in two ways:
+The API can be used in two ways:

 1. Calling functions on the camera.lua module
 2. Sending messages to the camera.script